Ismail Merchant: Early life and education

-As a child at the age of 9, Merchant delivered a speech about partition at a political rally in front of a crowd of 10,000.
+As a child at the age of nine, Merchant delivered a speech about partition at a political rally in front of a crowd of 10,000.

 At age 13, he developed a close friendship with actress Nimmi, who introduced him to studios in Bombay (the center of Hindi film industry).
 It was she who inspired his ambitious rise to stardom.

-Merchant studied at St. Xavier's College, Mumbai and received BA degree of University of Bombay.
+Merchant studied at St. Xavier's College, Mumbai and received BA degree from University of Bombay.
 It was here he developed a love for movies.
-When he was 22, he moved to USA to study at New York University where he received an MBA degree.
+When he was 22, he moved to the US to study at New York University where he received an MBA degree.
 While in New York, he gave up his family name of Abdul Rehman for Merchant.

 He supported himself by working as a messenger for the UN in New York and used this opportunity to persuade Indian delegates to fund his film projects.
 Of this experience, he said, "I was not intimidated by anyone or anything."
 Immersed in a new world of art and culture, it was here that Merchant discovered the films of Bengali director Satyajit Ray, as well as those of European artists such as Ingmar Bergman, Vittorio De Sica, and Federico Fellini.

 In 1961, Merchant made a short film, The Creation of Woman.
 It was shown at the Cannes Film Festival and received an Academy Award nomination.